Loans & Withdrawals

 - Employees who default on their loan will be subject to taxation by the IRS for the entire amount of the loan and penalties, if they are under age 59½.
 In addition, a loan default will prohibit any future loans from your retirement plan.

-- Hardship withdrawals are available only through TIAA-CREF after all other sources of income are exhausted, including retirement loans.
+- Hardship withdrawals are available through TIAA-CREF after all other sources of income are exhausted, including retirement loans, or through Fidelity voluntary plans only.

-- Funds available for hardship withdrawal are limited to amounts equal to 1) employee 5% contributions and 2) voluntary contributions from TIAA-CREF.
+- Funds available for hardship withdrawal are limited to amounts equal to 1) employee 5% contributions and 2) voluntary contributions from TIAA-CREF and voluntary contributons from Fidelity Investments.

 - Distribution amounts cannot exceed the need documented.
 Payments can be "grossed-up" to accommodate the 20% federal tax withholding.
 No maximum hardship amount.